Yahya al-Bahrumi

-A supporter of the re-establishment of a Caliphate, al-Bahrumi had sufficient connections and support among Iraqi and Syrian Sunni extremists to plan to threaten Abu Bakr al-Baghdadi with war if al-Baghdadi failed to declare a caliphate.
-About a year after a caliphate was declared in mid-2014, al-Bahrumi was able to join the Islamic State in its capital of Raqqah, where he became a "leading producer of high-end English-language propaganda" for IS.
+Al-Bahrumi proposed the idea of the re-establishment of a Caliphate, and had sufficient connections and support among Iraqi and Syrian Sunni extremists to plan to threaten Abu Bakr al-Baghdadi with war if Baghdadi failed to declare a caliphate.
+About a year after a caliphate was declared in mid-2014, Al-Bahrumi was able to join the Islamic State in its capital of Raqqa, where he became a "leading producer of high-end English-language propaganda" for IS.

-In his social media and propaganda work, Bahrumi urged hatred for non-Muslims, called for the killing of Muslim leaders who did not support the Islamic State, and maintained irhab (terrorism) was "declared obligatory" by "notable scholars" and "supported verbatim by the Quran itself."
+In his social media and propaganda work, Al-Bahrumi urged hatred for non-Muslims, called for the killing of Muslim leaders who did not support the Islamic State, and maintained irhab (terrorism) was "declared obligatory" by "notable scholars" and "supported verbatim by the Quran itself."
 He was also a follower of the ultra-literalist Islamic legal school Ẓāhirī.
-It is believed that Bahrumi died during the 2017 Mayadin offensive, at the age of 33.
+It is believed that Al-Bahrumi died during the 2017 Mayadin offensive, at the age of 33.

 Name

-Like many jihadists, Bahrumi constructed a new name from his first name ("Yahya" for John), and his national origin ("Bahrumi" for Roman Sea or the Mediterranean); more precisely, his ancestral roots are from the island of Crete in the Eastern Mediterranean, which is known as Bahr al-Rūm 'the Sea of the Greeks' in Arabic.
+Like many jihadists, Al-Bahrumi constructed a new name from his first name ("Yahya" for John), and his national origin ("Bahrumi" for Roman Sea or the Mediterranean); more precisely, his ancestral roots are from the island of Crete in the Eastern Mediterranean, which is known as Bahr al-Rūm 'the Sea of the Greeks' in Arabic.

 Biography

-Bahrumi was born in Bexar County, Texas, on December 2, 1983, to a Greek American conservative and wealthy family with a long military tradition; his parents were Timothy Georgelas and Martha Karas.
-His grandfather – also named John Georgelas – was a colonel who was wounded twice in World War II and worked for the Joint Chiefs of Staff from 1958 until 1969, while his father is a retired U.S. Air Force colonel and physician.
-Bahrumi grew up in Plano, Texas.
-As a child al-Bahrumi suffered from benign tumors and brittle bones.
+Al-Bahrumi was born John Georgelas in Bexar County, Texas, on December 2, 1983, to a Greek American conservative and wealthy family with a long military tradition; his parents were Timothy Georgelas and Martha Karas.
+His grandfather – also named John Georgelas – was a colonel who was wounded twice in World War II and worked for the Joint Chiefs of Staff from 1958 until 1969, while his father is a retired United States Air Force colonel and physician.
+Al-Bahrumi grew up in Plano, Texas.
+As a child, Al-Bahrumi suffered from benign tumors and brittle bones.
 As a teenager, he eschewed discipline and academic achievement in favor of recreational drugs, but did extremely well on standardized tests.